ttopper/CPSC128/docs/06_Functions/18_Using_versus_changing_a_list.md

 ```
 tmp = []
 for m in magnitudes:
-    tmp.append(m + m/10)
+    tmp.append(m + m//10)
 magnitudes = tmp
 ```

 ### Other things that work

-For more Pythonic approaches to the problem consult Pythonic Details.
+For more Pythonic approaches to the problem consult the last 3 sections of this module.

 ## Summary